 Climate change and environmental impact of military activities

 - Energy Efficiency

-- Environmental Protection
+- Environmental Protection including biodiversity and health

 Environment Management Systems